The Bankrate promise

 Learn more: Allstate insurance review

 Amica’s identity fraud coverage pays up to $15,000 in expenses you incur resolving identity theft issues, including legal fees, lost wages and notary fees.
 Amica also provides policyholders professional identity theft assistance, along with credit monitoring.
+The company will help you file a police report and affidavits if necessary, and you will receive credit and fraud monitoring for a year if your wallet or handbag is stolen.

 Learn more: Amica Mutual insurance review